 - And many other studies.

-Conclusion To The Question ”How Much Protein Do I Need To Build Muscle Or Lose Fat?
+So, How Much Protein Do I Need To Build Muscle Or Lose Fat?

-I am just amazed by the variety of guru’s that are preaching their own formula to building muscle or diet when referred to protein intake.
+I am just amazed by the variety of gurus that are preaching their own formula to building muscle or diet when referred to protein intake.

 You can use the lower limit when bulking because you are in net anabolic state most of the time because of the excess calories.

 Also, how much protein are you consuming daily and why?